mdzahidul-islam/pecanstreetDATAload/README.md

-# customer_load
+# customer_load PecanStreet Data
-This is for writing codes of customer real time load forcasting using minutely data.
+In this repo I will work on real-time load estimating using minutely residential data from pecanstreet dataset.